nischithbm/sailfish-logger4sh/README.md

     DEBUG
     TRACE

-Loading sailfish-logger.sh
+Loading logger4sh
 --------------------------
-You can load the bash-logger by calling the source file from your script
+You can load the logger4sh by calling the source file from your script

-    source sailfish-logger.sh
+    source logger4sh
     # or
-    . sailfish-logger.sh
+    . logger4sh

-Using sailfish-logger.sh functions
+Using logger4sh functions
 ---------------------------
     log_fatal "Your Fatal message here"
     log_error "Your Error message here"